ropensci/rgbif/cran-comments.md

 --------

-This version includes some new functions, some new and removed parameters and many bug fixes.
+This version changes sleep time between subsequent requests as requeste by GBIF developer team, and fixes a few minor things.

 Thanks!
 Scott Chamberlain